Teams, tales and tips – a guide to the local game

 These properties are all a 10min walk from town.

 There’s another cluster of hotels on the south side of town, a short walk from The Promenade and Imperial Square.
-Overlooking the square, the former landmark Queens Hotel has been re-christened MGallery by Sofitel, with 84 guestrooms, restaurant, orangery and Gold Cup Bar.
+Overlooking the square, the Queens Hotel Cheltenham – MGallery, now in the Accor group, has 84 guest rooms, a restaurant, an orangery and the Gold Cup Bar.

 Nearby, the wonderfully individual Bradley has a charging station for electric cars.
 If you feel more comfortable in a more conventional hotel, then The George is central, comfortable and closer to mid-range.
 Mixologists work the weekend-only cocktail bar.